Hike to Horseshoe Bend

 Added by Tiffany Nguyen

-Plenty of parking, the sheer size of the bend allows for plenty of room.
-Duration: 1 hour.
+Horseshoe Bend is a classic destination located near Page, Arizona.
+There is plenty of parking, the sheer size of the bend allows for plenty of room.

 Horseshoe Bend in Page, Arizona is classic bucket list material and for good reason.
 Even if they don’t know what it’s called or where it is, everyone has seen this famous spot somewhere.
 Rest assured; pictures cannot convey the massive scale of this place.
 From your vantage point 1,000 feet above the Colorado River, the deep blue of the water starkly contrasts with the carved sandstone walls making for a stunning scene that you’ll never forget.
 The view will never look the same during your visits; the color of the walls and water change colors depending on what time of day you're there.